Scoring System:

 - Judges’ Choice Awards will be presented for “Outstanding Costume”, “Choreography Excellence” and “Most Entertaining”

-- Personalized Special Awards and Teacher Choreography given out at each awards ceremony.
+- Personalized Special Awards and Teacher Choreography are given out at each awards ceremony.

 sellout of 550 entries or more.
 Inspire Dance Challenge reserves the right to adjust cash prizes due to entries.